-The County of Orange is currently working on strategic plans to renovate, build and potentially relocate the existing juvenile detention facilities and camps.
+The County of Orange is currently working on strategic plans to renovate, build and potentially redesign the existing juvenile detention facilities including a relocation of at least one juvenile camp.
 To this end, the County has contracted with an architectural design firm for research, development, and a design plan.
-The Probation Department, justice stakeholders and community partners will continue to work together to design and build facilities that create a more therapeutic, trauma informed, developmentally appropriate setting for all youth including those committed to the SYTF.
+The Probation Department, justice stakeholders and community partners will continue to work together to design and build facilities that create a more therapeutic, trauma- informed, developmentally appropriate setting for all youth including those committed to the SYTF.
 Specialized housing and considerations based on a youth's gender identity, age, behavioral health needs, offense, and severity of the offense are also being considered.
 The shared vision goal of all new or renovated space for target population youth and those committed to the SYTF is a more homelike setting, appropriate and livable for longer term commitments when necessary.
 Included in these plans are step-down units or facilities that will meet the needs of the SYTF population.